MarkZither/mywyamblog/input/posts/2020-09-17-local-hostname-resolution-to-port.md

 ---
 # Adding friendly local URLs for services

-How i setup [mailhog](https://github.com/mailhog/MailHog) to run in docker with exposed port 8025 to be accessible on http://mailhog and a local [Gitea](https://gitea.io/en-us/)
+How I setup [mailhog](https://github.com/mailhog/MailHog) to run in docker with exposed port 8025 to be accessible on http://mailhog and a local [Gitea](https://gitea.io/en-us/)

-This i adapted from the stackoverflow answer [Using port number in Windows host file](https://stackoverflow.com/a/36646749/7400768), there are a number of options proposed in answer to the question including using nginx or apache to act as a reverse proxy or running fiddler all the time to proxy the requests.
+This I adapted from the stackoverflow answer [Using port number in Windows host file], there are a number of options proposed in answer to the question including using nginx or apache to act as a reverse proxy or running fiddler all the time to proxy the requests.
 I chose the netsh approach since we already make use of netsh so thought it would be good to understand it more and it is all built into Windows.

 ## Setting up the local DNS